 - Click Create invoice.

-- In the Client information section, enter the client’s information.
+- In the Client field, choose a client from the drop-down menu or click Enter New Client to enter information manually.
 The client’s name and email address are required.
 Their phone number is optional.

 - In the Line item section, click Add new item.